 After finishing the first cycle of Poisson's equation, a potential map, or POTLIST, is printed giving the potential (normalized to 100% of the maximum potential) for every point in the RLIM by ZLIM space.
 Since this includes background points (points behind the surfaces) one can usually trace the outline of the problem.
-The background points have the initial values and should not be confused with the internal points.
 The POTLIST is an exceptionally effective diagnostic device and should always be studied for peculiarities.
 An error in boundary data may, for example, leave a strange zero in the middle of the high potential part of a device, thereby greatly distorting the fields.
 When used together with the equipotential plots, it is possible to pinpoint errors in a few minutes.
-The POTLIST is suppressed by the default value of LSTPOT = 0.
+The POTLIST is suppressed by setting LSTPOT = 0 in &INPUT1.

--31- VI.
-STARTING CONDITIONS
+4. STARTING CONDITIONS

 After the first calculation of Poisson's equation, the program reads the starting conditions.
 The format is NAMELIST consisting of defining equations in which the variable is named followed by an "equal" sign and the value.
 Only those variables that need to be altered from the default conditions need to be specified.
 The sample problem demonstrates how little data needs to be specified in many cases.
 Using the sample problem, the following remarks will illustrate the technique.
-In the rest of this section, a brief description will be given for each of the options currently included in the programs.
+In the rest of this section, a brief description will be given for each of the options currently included in the program.
 Since other options can always be added, the user must refer to the comments in the program for the up-to-date implementation.

 The sample problem is coded as a spherical diode or Pierce gun.
-The card with &INPUT5 signals that the namelist entries follow.
+The card with &INPUT5 signals that the namelist entries follows.
 The entry START = 'SPHERE' directs that the spherical diode conditions will be used.
 The entries RAD = 257 and RMAX = 37.5 give the spherical radius and cathode radius respectively.
 UNITIN = 0.01 specifies that the scale of the problem is 0.01 inches/mesh unit.
-All problem scaling is in MKSA units so that UNITIN is immediately converted to UNIT in meters.
-After reading these items the program prints a table of all the starting parameters
+All problem scaling is in MKSA units so that UNITIN is immediately converted to unit in meters.
+After reading these items the program prints a table of all the starting parameters.

-The starting conditions are described in the following sections according to function as follows:
+The starting conditions are described in the following Sections according to function as follows:

-- A. Universal; apply to more than one case, - B. Equipotential lines; controls equipotential plotting, - C. Plotting; plot controls, - D. Magnetic fields; input and calculation parameters for magnetic fields, - E. General cathode; parameters controlling the general cathode option, - F. Spherical cathode; parameters specifically applicable to START = 'SPHERE'. - G. Card starting; parameters controlling the use of specified starting conditions. - H. Laplace starting; parameters controlling the use of the program for applications other than ray tracing.
+4.1 Universal; apply to more than one case,

+4.2 Equipotential lines; controls equipotential plotting,

+4.3 Plotting; plot controls,

+4.4 Magnetic fields; input and calculation parameters for magnetic fields,

+4.5 General cathode; parameters controlling the general cathode option,

+4.6 Spherical cathode; parameters which specifically apply to the spherical cathode option.

+4.7 Card starting; parameters controlling the use of user specified starting conditions.

+4.8 Laplace starting; parameters controlling the use of the program for applications other than ray tracing.

-A. Universal Parameters
+4.9 Dielectric Boundaries; how dielectric materials can be included in the problem specification.

+4.1 UNIVERSAL PARAMETERS

-For each starting parameters, there is a default value which will be the value used if it is not changed by the input.
+For each starting parameter, there is a default value which will be the value used if it is not changed by the input.
 In the following discussions, the entries will be given as described by the program comments with the format: